 2. Maintain a collection of commonly used, genetically defined Drosophila stocks.

 3. Generate transgenic Drosophila strains using state-of-the-art technology for both for internal projects and as part of global collaborative initiatives.

-The facility also carries out developmental work towards enabling modern genome editing technologies in Drosophila.
 The facility also supports the work of the wider Drosophila community both in India and overseas; research groups can use the services of the transgenic facility via C-CAMP.